MichailTalReborn/pokeemerald/README.md

 - Feebas encounter has been changed to be available at each Tile on Route 119 with a 50% chance.
 - Bagon can be encountered in all areas of Meteor Falls.

+## Quality of Life Changes

+- When starting an New Game, the Birch Sequence is cut and only name and gender are asked for.